jerbob/tapmap/README.md

                "viridis")
 ```
 To generate a keyboard heatmap `map.png` from an input file `input.txt`, use: `tapmap input.txt map.png` <br/>

 ![Default CMap](https://i.imgur.com/VfxQECB.png)

 TapMap also supports all matplotlib colormaps: `tapmap input.txt map.png -c winter`

 ![Winter CMap](https://i.imgur.com/PcIljzp.png)

+There are 79 colormaps to choose from, take your pick from [the matplotlib reference.](https://matplotlib.org/users/colormaps.html)